Welcome to Commodore Retro Heaven!

 fun applications.
 Naturally being in my teens I was very interested in games, so

-Soundblaster cards were coming out for the PC, which made the Amiga look a bit old
+Time went again and the first VGA and Soundblaster cards were coming out for the PC, which made the Amiga

-in many ways.
+look a bit dated in many ways.
 As many others, the PC took over my desk - eventually resulting in

 a brilliant book, "On The Edge - The Rise and Fall of Commodore" by Brian Bagnall (a revised version has now been published).
-Through this book

 formed my life in such a way that its something that should be preserved.
+In the years that followed

 pieces.
 I have no intention of making it a complete collection as that is quite

-existance, from Calculators, LED watches, Computers and Accessories.
+in their existance, from Calculators, LED watches, Computers and Accessories.
 Naturally I

 will also collect some games, especially the classics.
+Although as time has passed, the

 Best regards, John Christian Lønningdal